Tamariki aged 5–11 years can be vaccinated against COVID-19 in Aotearoa New Zealand.

 - 12–15 years: the Pfizer was 100% effective against symptomatic COVID-19 infection in this age group.
 This age group also showed a higher antibody response than was seen in the 16–25 age group.

 - 12–15 year olds are given the same dose of the Pfizer vaccine as adults.
+As for adults, it is recommended that 12-15 year olds receive 2 doses, 3 weeks apart.

 - For 5–11 year olds it is recommended that their doses are at least 8 weeks apart.
 The interval can be shortened to a minimum of 21 days if needed, eg, if your child is starting significant immunosuppression treatment.
 If your child has their second vaccination after they have turned 12 years, they should still complete their vaccination course with the children’s version of the Pfizer vaccine.